triplestrange/StrangeScoutOld/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea for this project.
 Includes all parts of codebase.

 ---

 **What parts of the StrangeScout system does this involve?**
-[e.g. just GoScout, JScout and GoScout, etc.]
+[e.g. the node server, JScout, distribution methods, etc.]

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]